hawkscode.net

 Frontend Freedom

-Developers can use modern frameworks like React, Next.js, Vue, or Svelte without CMS limitations.
+Developers can work with modern frameworks like React, Next.js, Vue, or Svelte without restrictions imposed by traditional CMS platforms.

 Improved Performance

-Content delivery through APIs allows faster load times, especially when combined with CDNs and static site generation.
+Content delivery through APIs enables faster load times, especially when paired with CDNs and optimized architectures designed through IT consulting services.

 Better Scalability

-Headless CMS works well with cloud infrastructure, making it easier to scale content for high-traffic applications.
+Headless CMS integrates seamlessly with cloud infrastructure, making it easier to scale content delivery for high-traffic applications.

 Enhanced Security

-Since the frontend and backend are separated, the attack surface is reduced compared to traditional CMS platforms.
+By separating the frontend and backend, headless CMS reduces the attack surface compared to monolithic CMS platforms.

 When Should You Choose a Headless CMS?